 Procedure:

-Bars to lien filing: The lien cannot be filed when any of the following protected residents lawfully resides in the home:
+Bars to lien filing: ORC 5162.211(C) blocks the lien on the recipient's home when any of the following lawfully resides there:

-• The recipient's child under the federal age threshold, or blind/disabled child of any age.
+- The recipient's child under 21, or blind/disabled child of any age.

 Lien dissolution: The lien dissolves automatically if the recipient is discharged from institutional care and returns home.
 This is significant, TEFRA liens don't survive a return-to-community.